Best Practices for Creating Connectors

 Security

-Security for components should be set up in a generic, granular, and secure way.
-When choosing your module roles, think about the most granular configuration, allowing end-users maximum flexibility in setting up roles.
+Security for components should be set up in a generic and granular way.
+When choosing your module roles, think about the most granular configuration which also allows end users maximum flexibility.

 Module Security